sharmadhiraj/dexter-assignment/README.md

 ## ToDo/Improvements

 - Improve service state management (foreground and sleep modes).
-- Improve the process of creating and encoding WAV files.
 - Enhance MethodChannel implementation to handle inconsistencies when called from the service.
 - Write tests for Kotlin methods.